Careers home page > Our areas of work > Work as an examiner > What examiners do > Search

 Explanations

-contain technical documents, mainly patent publications but also articles from technical magazines, books, etc. Sometimes the databases only contain abstracts of these documents, but often they also include the full texts.
+Databases contain technical documents, mainly patent publications but also articles from technical magazines, books, etc. Sometimes the databases only contain abstracts of these documents, but often they also include the full texts.

 Selecting the classes: it may be necessary to search in more than one class in the databases.
 For example, documents relevant for a laser cutting device would be classified under B23K26/00dD, but similar devices might be found in the class relating to laser welding devices.